Gross-Neveu model with O(2)$_L\times$O(2)$_R$ chiral symmetry: Duality with Zakharov-Mikhailov model and large $N$ solution: Duality between O(2) O(2) GN model and GN model

-As one can eaily check, this is a Bogoliubov transformation at the level of Dirac spinors.
+As one can easily check, this is a Bogoliubov transformation at the level of Dirac spinors.
 It would have been difficult to find this transformation without introducing Majorana spinors at an intermediate step, but we can now discuss both sides of the duality in the more familiar Dirac language.
 In particular, using (\ref{10.9}), we can express the relevant bilinears of the two-flavor model through bilinears of the one-flavor model as follows

-The left hand side refers to the O(2) GN model, the right hand side to the pGN model, and the equations hold for each color index $i=1,..,N$.
+The left-hand side refers to the O(2) GN model, the right-hand side to the pGN model, and the equations hold for each color index $i=1,...,N$.
 The first line shows that the scalar condensate has the same meaning on both sides of the duality.
 The $i\gamma_5 \tau_2$ condensate of the O(2) model corresponds to the pseudoscalar condensate of the pGN model.
 The $\tau_3$ and $\tau_1$ condensates of the O(2) model go over into the two kinds of Cooper pair condensates.

-Important bilinear observables not present in the O(2) Lagrangian are the isospin vector and axial vector densities (only the $\tau_2$-components belong to a conserved current),
+Important bilinear observables not present in the O(2) Lagrangian are the isospin vector and axial vector densities (only the $\tau_2$ components belong to a conserved current),